Laptop Mag Verdict

 The Samsung Galaxy Book is a detachable, 12-inch notebook with a fantastic display and short battery life.

 The high-end, detachable 2-in-1 market has a new screen champion.
 Samsung's 12-inch Galaxy Book wows with a bright Super AMOLED display that supports vivid HDR content.
 But while we also love its comfortable keyboard and fast SSD, the $1,129 system's short battery life and awkward in-lap experience take away from the experience.
-If you can live with these trade-offs, however, this Samsung will reward you with a stunning visual experience.
+If you can live with these trade-offs, however, this Samsung will reward you with a stunning visual experience that's both one of the best Samsung tablets and a top convertible as well.

 The Galaxy Book is a nimble machine, once you figure out how to attach and fold the unnecessarily complicated, origami-like keyboard cover.
 It's obvious that you line up the tablet into the rubbery-feeling keyboard folio cover by using the proprietary connector in the spine of the case, but the magnetically attaching flap used to set a display angle is confusing.